AlexanderLJX/snip-translate/README.md

 ## Installation

-### Install Tesseract OCR

-1. Download and install Tesseract OCR from [UB-Mannheim/tesseract](https://github.com/UB-Mannheim/tesseract/wiki).
-2. Download the vertical Japanese traineddata file [jpn_vert.traineddata](https://github.com/tesseract-ocr/tessdata/raw/main/jpn_vert.traineddata) and place it in `C:\Program Files\Tesseract-OCR\tessdata`.
-(If you have installed Tesseract OCR in another directory, you would need to edit the python file to change directory as well)
-3. For other languages, visit [tesseract-ocr/tessdata](https://github.com/tesseract-ocr/tessdata).

 ### Install espeak

 1. Download and install espeak from [espeak-ng/espeak-ng/releases](https://github.com/espeak-ng/espeak-ng/releases/).
+2. The installation directory should be `C:\Program Files\eSpeak NG\espeak-ng.exe` else you should modify the `run.bat` file accordingly.
-2. Note that espeak is used in the VITS English TTS.
+Note that espeak is used in the VITS English TTS.

 ### Install rubberband (Optional)